9 Online Tools for Improving Your Content Marketing

-Content marketing has fast become a priority for startups and small businesses, who rarely have the budgets to rely on expensive advertising campaigns.
+Content marketing has quickly become a priority for startups and small businesses, who rarely have the budgets to rely on expensive advertising campaigns.

-But while your marketing plan may be elaborate, creating the kind of content you need to achieve your goals is becoming increasingly more difficult.
+But while your marketing plan may be elaborate, creating the content you need to achieve your goals is becoming increasingly difficult.

-Fortunately, these eight tools should ease the burden on marketers, designers, and CEOs, so your marketing team can create top-quality content without working too hard.
+Fortunately, these ten tools should ease the burden on marketers, designers, and CEOs so your marketing team can create top-quality content without working too hard.

 1. App Institute